iiridi/archive/content/Astra/Natural Laws/Projection/The Aetheric Field/Aetheric Laws.md

-As the energy within the Aether is non-uniformly distributed, it can be extrapolated that there are laws that govern the energy's behavior.
+As the energy within the [[Astra/Natural Laws/Projection/The Aetheric Field/index|Aether]] is non-uniformly distributed, it can be extrapolated that there are laws that govern the energy's behavior.
 The three primary laws are the law of mass, the law of impulse, and the law of consumption.

 ### The Law of Mass